 Data provided are presented as program admission to graduation persistence; for undergraduate students, only candidates admitted for advanced study are counted in graduation rate calculations.
 For graduate students, this number reflects the percentage of students who graduated from degree programs resulting in licensure (some programs allow for both licensure and non-licensure students, and if intentions were not identified, they are not included in the rate).

 6. Ability of completers to meet licensing (certification) and any additional state requirements; Title II (initial & advanced levels)

 For initial teacher licensure programs (graduate and undergraduate), the data are derived from Title II.

 For advanced programs, we calculate completers’ ability to meet licensing requirements a variety of ways.

-For our “add-on” advanced programs (additional licensure/endorsement candidates), at this time, we are working on a more sophisticated tracking system to ensure more complete data.
+For our “add-on” advanced programs (additional licensure/endorsement candidates), we are awaiting guidance on if or how the Ohio Department of Higher Education wants us to count these programs.
+At this time, we are working on a more sophisticated tracking system to ensure more complete data.
 In the past, additional licensure and endorsement candidates have enrolled through a variety of pathways (not specifically designated for that purpose).
 Because of this, we are only officially made aware of their intentions to pursue licensure at the time of application for licensure — at the conclusion of the sequence of courses.
 Of those, we can evaluate the applicants who are approved for licensure as having met the requirements (which may, but not always, include a licensing examination).